cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

 From 83.7ms to 82.6ms on average.
 Not much, but the improvement is visible on various counters and reproducible enough.

 Is it enough to actually care about, though?
-What do you think?
+Well, I've filed RFEs for smaller improvements, so I probably will for this one, too. :-)

-Point fixes like the above patch shouldn't be discarded on a whim - especially if the code on question is in common use and we can show they add up to real improvements - but perhaps there are other options to consider that would have a more systematic effect, such as optimizing the bytecode generators for these lambda proxy classes.
+While I think silly point fixes like this one shouldn't be discarded on a whim - especially if the code in question can be expected to be in common use and we can show they add up to real improvements - but perhaps there are ways to improve things across the board.

+Such as optimizing the generators for these lambda proxy classes.